fsi-open/gallery-bundle/Resources/doc/templating.md

 </html>
 ```

+and such, you will probably want to overwrite it.
+In order to do so, you need to
-It can be done by creating twig template in ``app/Resources/FSiGalleryBundle/views/base.html.twig``
+create a twig template in ``app/Resources/FSiGalleryBundle/views/base.html.twig``
-Just remember to keep ``fsi_gallery_content block``
+directory.
+Just remember to keep the ``fsi_gallery_content block``.

-You can also overwrite following templates
+You can also overwrite the following templates to fine tune the bundle to your needs:

 * ``app/Resources/FSiGalleryBundle/views/Gallery/gallery.html.twig``
 * ``app/Resources/FSiGalleryBundle/views/Gallery/gallery_content.html.twig``